FrankChen2023/test/README.md

 4. Fine and open the 'Source' dirctory in the  base path of the repo, and upload your file into the dirctory.
 5. Wait for a while and everything will be done automatically.
 6. You can check the github actions (click 'actions' above the repo and below the repo name).
 Please do not make any change before all actions finish.
-7. After all actions are done, you can check the created data files in '_datasets', and all created data files will name like 'PDFName-1.md', you can change it directly as you like, but please don't change the file type.
+7. After all actions are done, you can check the created data files in '_datasets', and all created data files will name like 'PDFName-1.md', you can change it directly as you like, and you'd better change the title name as well when you change the file name, but please don't change the file type.

 ## If you are adding/uploading some files onto the site on local device, please follow the step below.
 1-3.
 Same as the step 1 above.